does concrete stick to plastic bucket

 Some forms of plastic are worse for concrete sticking.
 HDPE plastic, used to make standard 5-gallon pails, allows concrete to stick to it.
 Although relatively easy to remove, if only a thin layer is left to dry, a full bucket of concrete will be tough to separate from the pail.

-Using release agents to prevent concrete adhering to your bucket is a common practice for concrete workers.
-However, many form release agents are not made with environmental consideration in mind.
+Using release agents to prevent concrete from adhering to your bucket is a common practice for concrete workers.
+However, many form release agents are not made with environmental considerations in mind.

 Many professional concrete workers like using food-grade oils such as cooking oil to use as a release agent.
 Any oils work well, and food-based oils are biodegradable and thus environmentally friendlier than chemically activated release agents.